SudhanshuTomar/clinical-trials-predictor/README.md

 # 🎯 Phase III Clinical Trial Success Predictor

-This project predicts whether a Phase III clinical trial will succeed or fail, using **public metadata from ClinicalTrials.gov** — with no access to patient-level data or internal outcomes.
+This project predicts whether a Phase III clinical trial will succeed or fail, using **public metadata from ClinicalTrials.gov** — with no access to patient-level data.

 🧠 **Problem Statement**